Adversarial quantum channel discrimination

 The proof makes important use of the chain rules in Lemma~\ref{lem: chain rule}.
 Moreover, choosing the channels $\cM_i$ to be replacer channels, we recover a slightly weaker version of the $H_{\max}^{\ve}$ entropy accumulation statement previously mentioned.
 We leave it as an open question for future work whether this new proof technique can lead to better entropy accumulation theorems.

-\paragraph{Discussion.---} We introduced the adversarial quantum channel discrimination and established a direct analog of quantum Stein's lemma in this new setting.
+\paragraph{Discussion.---} {We introduced the adversarial quantum channel discrimination and established its quantum Stein's lemma.
+This extreme framework complements and completes existing studies on the best-case setting, sets the boundary for the ultimate limits of channel discrimination, and establishes a new connnection between quantum information theory and quantum cryptography.
 Notably, the optimal error exponent can be efficiently computed despite its regularization, and the strong converse property holds in general.
-Moreover, the equivalence of adaptive and non-adaptive strategies by the adversary provides significant insight for the tester, as their optimal measurements can be performed as if playing against a much weaker non-adaptive adversary.
-We also derived a relative entropy accumulation theorem, extending the existing entropy accumulation theorem from entropy to divergence and providing a solution to the dual formulation of the open problem presented in~\cite{metger2022generalised}.
-On the technical side, we introduced the minimum output channel divergence and established its chain rules.
+These features are unique and unprecedented in quantum information theory.
+Technically, we introduced the minimum output channel divergence and established its chain rules.
 This tool has recently been used in~\cite{arqand2025marginal} for the security analysis of quantum cryptographic protocols.
-Given the fundamental importance of quantum channel discrimination in quantum information, we anticipate that the new framework and tools developed in this work will open new directions for future investigations.
+Given the fundamental importance of quantum channel discrimination and our new connection to quantum cryptography, we anticipate that the new framework and tools developed will open new directions for future investigations.}

 \onecolumngrid

 In this Supplemental Material, we provide more detailed expositions, proofs and discussions of the results in the main text.
 We may reiterate some of the steps to ensure that the Supplemental Material are explicit and self-contained.